Jump to Section:

 Do my samples have enough high-quality reads?

-The Passed QC histogram shows the distribution of Passed QC percentages across all samples.
+The Passed QC histogram shows the distribution of reads that passed QC across all samples.

 The Passed QC metric refers to the number of reads that have passed the quality control filters.
-These filters are set to remove reads with low-quality scores.
-During sequencing, quality scores (Q- scores) are assigned to each base as a way to indicate the probability of a sequencing error.
+During sequencing, Phred quality scores (Q- scores) are assigned to each base to indicate the probability of a sequencing error.
 The higher the Q-score, the more reliable the base call.
-The chart below shows the Quality score and its corresponding probability of an incorrect base and base call accuracy.
+The table below shows Phred quality scores and their corresponding probability of an incorrect base call and accuracy.
 For example, a Q-score of Q40 represents a 1 in 10,000 chance of sequencing error.
-During the QC Filter, which uses PRICE, reads with >10% uncalled bases (N’s), and/or less than 85% of the read having a call with an accuracy below 0.98 are removed.
-This ensures that only quality reads are being analyzed and low-quality reads are not contributing bias with incorrectly called bases.
-If a low % of reads relative to the other samples made it through the QC filter, virome, microbiome, and quantitative analyses may not be accurate since the majority of reads were removed.
+The QC Filtering step using fastp ensures that only good quality reads are being analyzed and minimize low-quality reads that may introduce biases and unreliable results.
+If a low percentage of reads relative to the other samples passed QC filtering, virome, microbiome, and quantitative analyses may be misleading since the majority of reads were removed.

 Are there too many duplicate reads in my library?

-The Duplicate Compression Ratio (DCR) indicates the sequence diversity.
+The Duplicate Compression Ratio (DCR) is an indicator of sequence diversity in your sample.
 If the sample contains many duplicate reads, this results in a less diverse library, possibly indicating bias due to amplification or sequencing.
 Duplicate sequences could be due to biased PCR enrichment or it could truly be a biological phenomenon.
 Wet-lab methods will influence the DCR.
 For instance, if samples were prepared with an enrichment method such as MSSPE, the DCR would be high because specific sequences are enriched.
 If doing metagenomics without enrichment, a DCR value less than 2 is ideal.

 Mean Insert Size

-The mean insert size is the average length of the nucleotide sequence that is inserted between adapters (see figure below).
-It is different from the fragment size which includes the adapter sequences.
+The mean insert size is the average length of the nucleotide sequence that is inserted between sequencing adapters (see figure below).
+The insert size is different from the fragment size, which includes the adapter sequences.
 The mean insert size value is computed using the Picard CollectInsertSizeMetrics Tool on the host reads and is only computed for paired-end sequencing libraries generated from human hosts.

 Do my samples have sufficient insert lengths?